Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/using-playerinput-workflow.md

 ![image alt text](./Images/PlayerInputWithGameplayEvents.png)

-In the above example image, you can see the PlayerInput component set up to map the "move", "jump" actions to `OnMove` and `OnJump` methods in a script, via Unity Events.
+In the above example image, you can see the PlayerInput component set up to map the "move", "jump" actions to `OnMove` and `OnJump` methods in a script, with Unity Events.

 This is an example of the script which would provide an implementation of these methods